doctrine/orm/UPGRADE.md

 This method used deprecated Doctrine Autoloader and has been removed.
 Please rely on Composer autoloading instead.

+## BC Break: Calling `UnitOfWork::commit` inside another `UnitOfWork::commit` is not allowed

+Using `UnitOfWork::commit` inside any lifecycle callbacks is not allowed and must not be used.
+Exception `Doctrine\ORM\Exception\CommitInsideCommit` will be thrown in this case.

 ## BC Break: Dropped automatic discriminator map discovery

 Automatic discriminator map discovery exhibited multiple flaws